 Hotel owner Harold Reeves said he has “no idea” when the addition, damaged this morning beyond repair, was constructed.

-About this time, the Brownville Hotel at 12 rooms, a third floor banquet hall and four dining rooms, but had, in some years prior, become more of a residential hotel where rooms could be had for a night, week, or monthly.
+About this time, the Brownville Hotel had 12 rooms, a third-floor banquet hall, and four dining rooms, but had, in some years prior, become more of a residential hotel where rooms could be had for a night, week, or monthly.

-By the time 1995 rolled around, the bar and restaurant had “lost its verve” and the hotel had become apartments.
-It would be on November 18, 1995 when nearly two feet of heavy, wet snow would cause the roof to collapse.
-Fortunately, no injuries were had as five residents were able to escape safely, but a gaping hole in the west side of the upper building the size of car made it apparent a full collapse could be imminent.
+By the time 1995 rolled around, the bar and restaurant had “lost its verve,” and the hotel had become apartments.
+It would be on November 18, 1995, when nearly two feet of heavy, wet snow caused the roof to collapse.
+Fortunately, no injuries were had as five residents were able to escape safely, but a gaping hole in the west side of the upper building the size of a car made it apparent a full collapse could be imminent.

-A state of emergency was declared by Village Mayor Charles Brenon who directed the village’s engineer, Bernier Carr & Associates to contract a company for immediate demolition as the walls of the Brownville Hotel were buckling, save one on its north side.
-Nearby local businesses were forced to close early and traffic re-routed as a result of the collapsed roof which sent limestone blocks crumbling to the ground in a big dust-cloud.
+A state of emergency was declared by Village Mayor Charles Brenon, who directed the village’s engineer, Bernier Carr & Associates, to contract a company for immediate demolition as the walls of the Brownville Hotel were buckling, save one on its north side.
+Nearby local businesses were forced to close early, and traffic re-routed due to the collapsed roof, which sent limestone blocks crumbling to the ground in a big dust cloud.

-The next day, the building would be demolished, ending its 175-years of being a landmark on the corner of West Main and Brown Blvd.
+The next day, the building would be demolished, ending its 175 years as a landmark on the corner of West Main and Brown Blvd.
 Some residents watched as it came down, reminiscing of times gone by and pondering what the future might hold.
-Not everyone shared in the sentimentality, though.
+Not every one shared in the sentimentality, though.

 “Damn building should have been condemned years ago,” said Pamelia Firefighter Douglas Snyder, who helped at the scene.
 “Look at the shape it’s in,” he would tell the Watertown Daily Times.

-After having survived fire, rain, snow and whatever else mother nature in the North Country could throw at it in its previous 174 years, its amazing the Brownville Hotel lasted as long as it did considering how low the pitch of the roof was.
-The hotel had often been called a contemporary of, and sibling to, the Union Hotel built three years prior in Sackets Harbor and which is today is used as the Seaway Trail Discovery Center.
+After having survived fire, rain, snow, and whatever else mother nature in the North Country could throw at it in its previous 174 years, it’s amazing the Brownville Hotel lasted as long as it did, considering how low the roof’s pitch was.
+The hotel had often been called a contemporary of, and sibling to, the Union Hotel, which was built three years prior in Sackets Harbor and is today used as the Seaway Trail Discovery Center.
 Both hotels were added to the National Register of Historic Places, The Brownville Hotel in 1980 and the Union Hotel in 1972.